tdwg/website/content/pages/conferences/2020/working-sessions/index.md

 **Description:** Ever wonder what Biodiversity Information Standards (TDWG) is or does?
 How can you become involved?
 Come join us to find out, get a bit of background about both the working group meetings coming up the week of 21–25 September, as well as the Symposia and Discussion [sessions](https://www.tdwg.org/conferences/2020/session-list/) planned for the 19–23 October.

-# Birds Of A Feather Group
+# Birds Of A Feather Session

 ## BOF01: Converging Digital Specimens and Extended Specimens - Towards a global specification